Interview tips to help IT consultants increase their odds of securing an in-person interview.

-This sample question is best answered with a clear, focused response, even though it’s enticing to deliver one that’s seen through a macro-perspective, and too vague for the interviewer to learn enough in the short time you have.
-If you are confronted with this question, here’s what we recommend you do:
+This sample question is best answered with a clear, focused response, even though it’s enticing to deliver one through a macro-perspective, and too vague for the interviewer to learn enough in the short time you have.
+If you receive this question, here’s what we recommend you do:

 Answer the question head-on; give a direct response that shows your confidence.

 Choose one project and thoroughly communicate the challenge with specific contributions you provided towards the solution.

 Eliminate distractions from your response (i.e., words and phrases not relevant to the role), and remain concise from beginning to end.
 Remember, detail (as it relates to the job description) is vital!

 2. Can you describe how you manage projects?

 This isn’t a trick question, and it’s vague for a good reason: it’s intended to pull specific information from the PM without getting into the weeds, unlike the previous question on this list.
 This is what you should consider in your response:

 Review standard methodologies you use and or specialize in.
 Know what words to use — and when to use them.